Wolves in Wisconsin

 As prey species became scarce, wolves increasingly began to feed on livestock.
 This led the state legislature to pass a bounty on wolves in 1865.
 The state bounty on wolves persisted until 1957 when wolves were classified by the state as a protected species.
-Elimination of bounties, however, made little difference for wolves as they had already been exterminated across most of Wisconsin; by 1950 only a few packs remained in the far northern part of the state.
+Elimination of bounties, however, made little difference for wolves as they had already been exterminated across most of Wisconsin; by the 1950s only a few wolves remained in the far northern part of the state.

 As a result of habitat loss, declines in prey populations and unregulated harvest, wolf populations declined until the species was declared extirpated from Wisconsin in 1960.
 Wide-spread declines among wildlife species eventually led to greater public scrutiny of unregulated harvests and increased support for conservation measures.
 The culmination of this changing ethic was the passage of the Endangered Species Act in 1973, which enacted significant protections for species at risk of extinction.
 In 1974, the value of gray wolves was recognized by the federal government via its inclusion on the list of endangered species.